carmengmz/circRNA/README.md

 ### Machine Learning Classification using the normalized circRNA counts table

-Our goal is to train a Machine Learning algorithm that learns to discriminate between samples of circRNAs detected in peripheral blood exosomes of people with some disease and samples from healthy people.

 In first place, we will filter circRNAs whose reading counts are below 10 in absolute value in at least 70% of the samples (you can change these values inside the script), and then we will use the stabilizing variance transformation (VST) to eliminate the dependence between the mean and the variance.

 Next, we will generate train and test sets, since the model must be trained in a subset of samples (train) and then validated in a different subset of samples (test).